-The 65A8 caters for most of your needs in this respect: Prime Video, Netflix, Disney+, Rakuten and YouTube are present and correct, with 4K and HDR support.
+The 65A8 caters for most of your needs in this respect: Prime Video, Netflix, Disney+, Rakuten, Apple TV and YouTube are present and correct, with 4K and HDR support.
 Sony adds YouView to the mix to compensate for Android’s missing UK catch-up TV apps.
-The one big missing app is Apple TV.

 Voice control options are offered via built-in Google Assistant support, and the Android TV system means there’s built-in Chromecast support, too.

 Connections include four HDMIs and three USBs.
 Given that Sony makes the PS5, it’s a pity none of the 65A8’s HDMIs support next-gen gaming features such as 4K/120Hz playback, automatic low latency mode switching (ALLM), and variable refresh rates (VRR).
 Though I was impressed to find input lag dropping to just 18ms in its Game preset.

 The 65A8 also doesn’t support the HDR10+ format, or the new Filmmaker Node that many other brands are delivering for 2020.
 There is a Netflix Calibrated Mode that sets the TV’s picture options to match those used by Netflix when it masters its shows.
 The set has achieved IMAX Enhanced accreditation, too, meaning IMAX deems it capable of delivering the full picture quality experience from 4K Blu-rays and streams created using IMAX’s special mastering ‘sauce’.

 Sony A8 OLED performance — Sony’s best entry-level OLED TV yet

 Excellent upscaling and motion handling